Arukiap/Path-marcher/README.md

 # Path marcher

 Path marcher is a real-time GPU-accelerated path tracer that uses the ray marching technique in order to compute intersections with scene objects.
+It is the final model result of my **Master's thesis**.
+[You can read the paper here](https://github.com/Arukiap/Path-marcher/blob/master/Paper.pdf).

 The application is built using C++, OpenGL and GLSL.